 Can you avoid Director Liability by Resigning?

-Former directors can still be liable for penalties if the underlying debt or misconduct occurred during their tenure.
+Director Penalty Notices Former directors can still be liable for penalties if the underlying debt or misconduct occurred during their tenure.
 Resignation does not remove responsibility for unpaid taxes, insolvent trading, or breaches of duty.
-Liability depends on timing, not title, and...
+Liability depends on...

 DPN Payment Plan | 2026 Updated

-You can set up a payment plan for a Director Penalty Notice, but it doesn’t remove personal liability—especially for lockdown DPNs.
-The ATO applies rules, including upfront payments, direct debit, and full financial disclosure.
-Acting early, staying compliant, and...
+Director Penalty Notices Company directors can set up a payment plan for a Director Penalty Notice (DPN), but it doesn't remove personal liability—especially for lockdown DPNs.
+The ATO applies rules, including upfront payments, direct debit, and full financial...

 Director Penalty Notice (DPN): Risks, Triggers, and Defence – 2026 Guide